twilio-labs/open-pixel-art/CONTRIBUTING.md

 ## I've Never Contributed to Open Source

 Contributing to open source can be intimidating at first.
-For that reason we created a new mission inside [TwilioQuest](https://www.twilio.com/quest) that will guide you step-by-step through creating a contribution for this project.
+For that reason, we created a new mission inside [TwilioQuest](https://www.twilio.com/quest) that will guide you step-by-step through creating a contribution for this project.
 Once you [downloaded the game](https://www.twilio.com/quest/download) you'll be able to select the mission and it will walk you through every step from cloning the project to creating your pull request.